 While the Cayman port’s remain closed to tourism, air travel has resumed with certain caveats.
 All flights are currently operated by Cayman Airways to select destinations in the US, Jamaica, and Honduras, while Cayman maintains an airbridge with the UK through a biweekly British Airways flight.
 Those permitted to enter Cayman include residents (Caymanians, permanent residents, and work permit holders), those who own property in the Cayman Islands, students, and those with close family ties to residents.

-All those who enter the Cayman Islands from abroad must self-isolate for 14 days at home with a monitoring device and receive a negative COVID test to leave isolation.
-Thanks to these continued measures, most of Cayman’s cases over the last several months have been limited to those in isolation, preventing any community spread.
+All those who enter the Cayman Islands from abroad must self-isolate at home with a monitoring device for 5 days if fully vaccinated and 14 days if not.
+Thanks to these continued measures, all of Cayman’s cases over the last several months have been limited to those in isolation, preventing any community spread.

 What’s Happening in Cayman Now?

-While a few new cases have been detected in October, the risk of the COVID-19 virus is still considered minimal.
+While a few new cases have been detected, the risk of the COVID-19 virus is still considered minimal.
 Chief Medical Officer Dr. John Lee explains the new cases and increased risk were due to increases in travel since reopening the airports, but those affected can now quarantine comfortably at home.

 As regulations lifted, many industries in Cayman got back to work quickly, including property development and construction, ensuring Cayman’s economy and many its people continue to thrive.
 Thanks to Cayman’s diverse economic makeup and offshore tech hub, the country has managed to mitigate the losses from the decline in tourism that many neighbouring Caribbean countries have suffered.